Any Time, Anywhere Audio

 One of the important trends in mobile audio is the move to louder audio, which is made possible by higher output speaker amps.
 Higher output is accomplished by adding a DC-DC boost converter right onto the speaker amp IC.
 A good example of an internally-boosted Class D amp is the Fairchild FAB3102.

 Adding the DC/DC boost converter is having a significant impact on audio IC partitioning because boost circuitry does not fit well inside the analog mobile baseband IC or even an audio codec due to the voltage levels.
-So, the need for louder operation has started a trend towards disintegration of audio amps.
-This is another example of the integration-disintegration pendulum swinging back and forth over time.
-The market is demanding louder audio for several reasons including wanting to share music and audio/video with others (without a dock) and to be able to hear in noisy environments.
-The ability to hear in noisy environments is especially attractive for emerging markets and is becoming a very important part of the success equation for mobile products meant for those important and growing regions.
+So, the need for louder operation has started a trend towards disintegration of audio amps outside of codecs and analog basedband devices.

 The output power of speaker amps is currently in the range of 1.7 to 2.5 W and moving higher because mobile platform makers are saying they simply want the output to be as loud as possible.
 Higher output drive, of course, means more power consumption, which is not a price mobile platform makers really want to pay.
 So, audio engineers are finding new ways and re-using old tricks to reduce power.
 One innovative method being applied to Class D now borrows the concepts behind Class G, namely the use of multiple power rails.
 The Fairchild FAB3102 is one of the Class D audio amps using such a technique.
 Figure 7 shows the concept of switching in different power rails depending on the amplitude of the audio signal.

-New areas of mobile audio advancements to watch for may be flat membrane speakers and the merging of haptics (vibrational feedback) and speaker technologies.
-Haptic actuators are driven by amplifiers that are similar to audio amps in most ways.
-The merging of speaker and haptics is theoretically possible since vibration actuators on the touch screen can pull double duty by turning the screen itself or the back of the phone case into a speaker.
-These concepts sound a bit farfetched but patents have been issued regarding the concept of using the handset’s case as a speaker.
-Finally, it would be remiss to talk about future mobile audio developments without mentioning streaming.
-Mobile platform and consumer A/V product makers are already adding audio (and video) streaming into their products (such as DLNA).
-Furthermore, there is a lot of buzz now about streaming from the cloud and using that concept to keep mobile platforms synched, which is certain to be attractive.
-Industry researchers are saying the mobile music streaming will increase from around 6 million in 2011 to over 160 million subscribers by 2016 for an amazing compound annual growth rate of 95% (with the Asia-Pacific region becoming the largest market during 2012).
+New areas of mobile audio advancements to watch for may be flat membrane speakers or even using the surface of the phone or tablet as the speaker itself.
+There is also a lot of buzz now about streaming music from the cloud.
+Industry researchers are saying the mobile music streaming will increase from around 6 million in 2011 to over 160 million subscribers by 2016 for an amazing compound annual growth rate of 95%.
 With such rapid growth in audio streaming, mobile phone and tablet hardware products will need to be equipped with the audio ICs that can bring forth the any time / anywhere mobile audio experience.